FTC Notice: If you make a purchase via a link on this page, I may earn a small commission, but at no added cost to you - Thank you!

 We always strive to do better and in many ways, we have.
 But yes, there's still more that can and needs to be done.

-That's my perspective and invariably you'll have your own, but one thing you'll notice is that the Atomic Testing Museum focuses on the record of events and history, not ideology.
+That's my perspective and invariably you'll have your own, but there's one more thing you may notice.
+The Atomic Testing Museum focuses on the record of events and history, not ideology.
 It just tells it like it is.

 The Nevada Test Site section of the Atomic Testing Museum is permanent and larger so it has more to see there.
 I recommend you begin there before seeing any other exhibit, which for me was the Area 51 exhibit next to it.